jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-## Every abnormal lab value needs to be explained  {#lab-values}
+## Account for every lab value {#lab-values}

-Your answer needs to account for every abnormal lab value given.
+Your answer needs to explain every given lab value and physical finding.
 If there’s some seemingly completely unrelated lab value that’s wildly abnormal and you cannot explain it with your answer, then think harder about the other choices.
+There are no wasted words in a question prompt.